Chief Minister of Manipur

-The chief minister of Manipur is the chief executive of the Indian state of Manipur.
+The Chief Minister of Manipur is the chief executive of the Indian state of Manipur.
 As per the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the Manipur Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
-The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
-Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+The governor appoints the chief minister, whose council of ministers is collectively responsible to the assembly.
+If she or he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.

-Since 1963, twelve people have served as Chief Minister of Manipur.
+Since 1963, twenty people have served as Chief Minister of Manipur.
 Five of these belonged to the Indian National Congress, including the inaugural officeholder Mairembam Koireng Singh.
-The current incumbent Nongthombam Biren Singh is the first Chief Minister belonging to the Bharatiya Janata Party.